karsonk09/greek_mythology_webpage/source/dionysus/index.rst

 Background
 ~~~~~~~~~~

-Dionysus was a son of Zeus and Semele of Thebes.
-When she was pregnant, Hera
+Dionysus was a son of :doc:`Zeus </zeus/index>` and Semele of Thebes.
+When she
-(Zeus' jealous wife) tricked her into asking Zeus to show her his power.
-Since
+was pregnant, Hera (Zeus' jealous wife) tricked her into asking Zeus to show her
-Semele was a mortal, she was consumed by the heat of his lightning bolts.
-Zeus
+his power.
+Since Semele was a mortal, she was consumed by the heat of his
-recovered the unborn child and stitched him into his own thigh until Dionysus
+lightning bolts.
+Zeus recovered the unborn child and stitched him into his own
-was born.
+thigh until Dionysus was born.
 After his birth, Hera hired Titans to kill him.
-He was killed and
-brought back to life, then was sent to be raised by the mountain nymphs.
+He was killed and brought back to life, then was sent to be raised by the
-Dionysus eventually wandered the world expanding his group of followers.
+mountain nymphs.
+Dionysus eventually wandered the world expanding his group of
+followers.

 Family of Dionysus
 ~~~~~~~~~~~~~~~~~~